This is the multi-page printable view of this section. Click here to print.

 endorctl completion powershell | Out-String | Invoke-Expression

-To load completions for every new session, add the output of the above command to your powershell profile.
+To load completions for every new session, add the output of the above command to your PowerShell profile.

 Command completion for Fish shells